yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
+### July 30 2025: WanGP v7.5:  Just another release ...
+Wan 2.2 part 2
+Here is now Wan 2.2 image2video a very good model if you want to set Start and End frames.
+Two Wan 2.2 models delivered, only one to go ...

+Please note that although it is an image2video model it is structurally very close to Wan 2.2 text2video (same layers with only a different initial projection).
+Given that Wan 2.1 image2video loras don't work too well (half of their tensors are not supported), I have decided that this model will look for its loras in the text2video loras folder instead of the image2video foler.

+I have also optimized RAM management with Wan 2.2 so that loras and modules will be loaded only once in RAM and Reserved RAM, this saves up 5 GB of RAM which can make a difference...

+And this time I really removed Vace Cocktail Light which gave a blurry vision.

 ### July 29 2025: WanGP v7.4:  Just another release ...
 Wan 2.2 Preview
 Wan 2.2 is here.
 The good news is that WanGP wont require a single byte of extra VRAM to run it and it will be as fast as Wan 2.1.
 The bad news is that you will need much more RAM if you want to leverage entirely this new model since it has twice has many parameters.